BEST Christian Homeschool Curriculum Packages Reviewed (2020)

+This means children don’t study according to their grade level or age, but according to their understanding.
 As such, the word ‘accelerated’ does not mean the work is harder than any other homeschooling curriculum or you have to have gifted children to do it.

 NOTE: Lighthouse Christian Academy (LCA) is the long-distance provider for Accelerated Christian Education (ACE).

 If you’d like to read opinions from parents who’ve used this curriculum before, check out this link: homeschool reviews forum for Accelerated Christian Education.

 Programs like this one: LifePac (by Alpha Omega Publishing)